ArystoCrypto/CurrencyExchange/README.md

 **IMPORTANT: Should run on the same server as bitcoind daemon!**

-The Cron Jobs necessary for WLOX to run are provided in this repository.
+The Cron Jobs necessary for CurrencyExchange to run are provided in this repository.

-Install by doing `git clone https://github.com/wlox/wlox-auth.git` in the intended space.
+Install by doing `git clone https://github.com/DecidableCoins/CurrencyExchange-auth.git` in the intended space.

 When this is ready, rename cfg.php.example to cfg.php and set: